kumahq/kuma-website/docs/docs/1.3.1/community/data-collection.md

 # Kuma data collection

-Kuma can collect some data about your deployment if enabled.
-Data collection (telemetry) is disabled by default.
+Kuma collects some data about your deployment by default.
 The collected data is sent to Kong servers for storage and aggregation.
-You can enable data collection when you install the control plane.
+You can disable data collection when you install the control plane.

 ## Disable data collection on Kubernetes